-How will you use STAR to help you today and tomorrow to maintain a clear Safety vision in 2020?
+How will you use STAR to help you today and tomorrow to work safely in 2021?

 Winter - Dress for Success!

 Two thin layers can be warmer than one thick layer.
 Why?
 Air trapped between the layers serves as thermal insulation.
 Layered clothing is particularly relevant in cold climates where clothing must be able to transfer moisture, provide warmth, and protect from wind and rain.